Only child: Stereotypes

 In Western countries, only-children can be the subject of a stereotype that equates them with "spoiled brats".
 G. Stanley Hall was one of the first commentators to give only-children a bad reputation when he referred to their situation as "a disease in itself".
 Even today, only-children are commonly stereotyped as "spoiled, selfish, and bratty".
 While many only-children receive a lot of attention and resources for their development, it is not clear that, as a class, they are overindulged or differ significantly from children with siblings.
 Susan Newman, a social psychologist at Rutgers University and the author of Parenting an Only Child, says that this is a myth.
 "People articulate that only children are spoiled, they're aggressive, they're bossy, they're lonely, they're maladjusted", she said.
 "There have been hundreds and hundreds of research studies that show that only children are no different from their peers."
-However, differences have been found.
-Research involving teacher ratings of U.S. children's social and interpersonal skills has scored only-children lower in self-control and interpersonal skills.
+However, research involving teacher ratings of U.S. children's social and interpersonal skills has scored only-children lower in self-control and interpersonal skills.
 While a later study failed to find evidence that this continued through middle and high school, a further study showed that deficits persisted until at least the fifth grade.
 Overall, most findings do not support the negative view of only-children, though there are differences.

 In China, perceived behavioral problems in only-children have been called the Little Emperor Syndrome, and the lack of siblings has been blamed for a number of social ills such as materialism and crime.
 However, recent studies do not support these claims, and show no significant differences in personality between only-children and children in larger families.
 The one-child policy, which ended in 2015, was speculated to be the underlying cause of forced abortions, female infanticide, underreporting of female births, and has been suggested as a possible cause behind China's increasing number of crimes and gender imbalance.

 The popular media often posit that it is more difficult for only-children to cooperate in a conventional family environment, as they have no competitors for the attention of their parents and other relatives.
 It is suggested that confusion arises about the norms of ages and roles and that a similar effect exists in understanding during relationships with other peers and youth, all throughout life.
 Furthermore, it is believed that many feel that their parents place extra pressure and expectations on the only child, and that often, only-children are perfectionists.
 Only-children are noted to have a tendency to mature faster.
 Some psychologists believe in the "only child syndrome," though there is very little evidence to back it up.
 "Only child syndrome" is the idea that in adulthood, those who have had no siblings are more likely to have less developed social skills and antisocial tendencies that have carried on from childhood.